quicwg/base-drafts/draft-ietf-quic-tls.md

 Session resumption allows servers to link activity on the original connection with the resumed connection, which might be a privacy issue for clients.
 Clients can choose not to enable resumption to avoid creating this correlation.
-Client SHOULD NOT reuse tickets as that allows entities other than the server to correlate connections; see Section C.4 of {{!TLS13}}.
+Clients SHOULD NOT reuse tickets as that allows entities other than the server to correlate connections; see Section C.4 of {{!TLS13}}.